VilleJam/MyFirstRepository/README.md

 ###After six attempts i did it!

 Yes, finally i did it.
 But, i don't know how make it work on MacOS, still

+tryin out what will be before and after merging